Thushar-Sreenivas/create-react-boilerplate/README.md

 ### Lazy Load JS
 Consider you have 10 pages in your application.
 Normally when a single page loads, it loads all the all the JS required for all the pages, not just the current page.
-This is normal loading or you can call egar loading.
+This is normal loading or you can call eager loading.
 Via lazy loading we will load only the JS required for the current page.
 Load the rest of the resources when requested for.
-It is ondemand loading(lazy) of the resources rather than egar loading all of them.
+It is on-demand loading(lazy) of the resources rather than eager loading all of them.
 This helps to improve the initial loading time.

 To enable lazy loading we are making a few changes to the `config/pages.ts` lazy load the pages.
 Instead of loading pages directly we need to lazy load it.
 ```javascript